Indian national calendar: Calendar structure

-Saka : ⁰/111111000000

-Greg.: ²/112233332210

-Chaitra is the first month of the calendar and begins on the March equinox, similar to Farvardin, the first month of the Iranian Solar Hijri calendar.
-Chaitra has 30 days and starts on March 22, except in leap years, when it has 31 days and starts on March 21.
-The months in the first half of the year all have 31 days, to take into account the slower movement of the sun across the ecliptic at this time.
+Chaitra is the first month of the calendar and begins on or near the March equinox.
+Chaitra has 30 days and starts on 22 March, except in leap years, when it has 31 days and starts on 21 March.
+All months other than Chaitra start on fixed dates in the Gregorian calendar.
+The months in the first half of the year all average out to having 31 days, to take into account the slower movement of the sun across the ecliptic at this time.
+This is similar to the Iranian Solar Hijri calendar.

 The names of the months are derived from the older Hindu lunisolar calendar, so variations in spellings exist, and there is a possible source of confusion as to what calendar a date belongs to.
+The traditional lunar calendar months were named based on the position of the Full Moon (opposite the Sun), thus the solar month names are derived from lunar nakshatra 180° from the position of the Sun.

 The names of the weekdays are derived from the seven classical planets (see Navagraha).
-The first day of the week is Ravivara (Sunday).
+The first day of the week is Ravivāra (Sunday).
 The official calendar reckoned by the government of India has Sunday as the first and Saturday as the last day of the week.